DeanAnalyst/nba-player-analysis/README.md

 This project performs an exploratory data analysis (EDA) and predictive modeling on a dataset of NBA player statistics.
 The goal is to uncover insights related to player performance, the impact of draft position, physical attributes, geographical diversity, and college origins.
 Additionally, a machine learning model is developed to predict career points per game based on pre-NBA characteristics.
 The analysis utilizes Python (Pandas, Matplotlib, Seaborn, Scikit-learn) for data manipulation, visualization, and modeling, and also demonstrates SQL querying capabilities.

+For a comprehensive overview of the project, please visit the detailed project page on my portfolio: ➡️ [Dean Bonsu - Mould Detection Project](https://DeanAnalyst.github.io/projects/mould-detection/) ⬅️

 ## Data Source

 The dataset, `PlayerIndex_nba_stats.csv`, contains statistical information about current and former NBA players, sourced from official NBA statistics.